This post may contain affiliate links. Please see my Amazon affiliate disclosure at the bottom of this page or click here

 - makes it easier to stick to a budget

 - gives you space in your brain for other things

 - brings more opportunity for sitting down to eat a family meal together

 MAKE MEAL PLANNING A HABIT

 Now you have everything you need to easily get started meal planning.
 So, set some time aside to get your meal planning system set up – I really do encourage you to use Trello for it, you can use Trello on your computer or mobile, it makes life so easy.
-Don’t forget you can grab my free guide to getting started on Trello to get going.

 Then set yourself a reminder to sit down each week and spend some time meal planning.
 It will take you a bit more time at first, but stick with it and you’ll find that you can plan a week’s meals and finalise your grocery shopping list in under 30 minutes, how great is that!

 Ultimately your goal is to turn meal planning into a habit, because once it’s a habit you’ll be able to stick to it week in and week out, saving yourself time and effort alongside reaping all the other benefits that meal planning has to offer you.

 DOWNLOAD YOUR FREE GUIDE TO USING TRELLO FOR FAMILY ORGANISATION